Urfa: Handicrafts

 Urfa has a rich tradition of handicrafts: coppersmiths, furriers, weavers and carpetmakers, felt makers, saddle makers, and jewelers all form part of this tradition.
 Historically, the various trades had their own bazaars where artisans sold their wares.
 In the 21st century, however, these handicrafts have been on the decline, and new generations are generally not learning them.

-Coppersmithing is relatively prosperous among Urfa's handicrafts, although demand has fallen in favor of more contemporary decor.
+Copper-smithing is relatively prosperous among Urfa's handicrafts, although demand has fallen in favor of more contemporary décor.
 Many coppersmiths have left the profession altogether, and those who remain often face declining incomes.
 Jewelry making also remains a thriving business; its continued importance is partly because of traditional wedding customs that are still practiced.
 The making of prayer beads (tespih) also continues in Urfa, with craftsmen working particularly around the Gümrük Han and the shopping areas around Balıklıgöl.
 Woodcarvers, although few in number, are still in demand for restoration of old buildings.
 A few furriers and saddle makers also continue to ply their trades in the city.

 Artisanal leather tanning, on the other hand, is no longer practiced in Urfa, and new apprentices are not taught.
 Professionals now send the hides to industrial-scale leather factories instead.
 Commercial production of handmade embroidery has also ceased in Urfa, although many women continue the craft for dowry purposes.